oneapi-src/oneDPL/documentation/library_guide/overview.rst

 * Adding buffers to a lambda capture list is not allowed for lambdas passed to an algorithm.
 * Passing data types, which are not trivially copyable, is only allowed via USM, but not via buffers or host-allocated containers.
+* The definition of lambda functions used with parallel algorithms should not depend on preprocessor macros that makes it different for the host and the device.
+Otherwise, the behavior is undefined.
+* When used within DPC++ kernels or transferred to/from a device, a container class can only hold objects whose type meets DPC++ requirements for use in kernels and for data transfer, respectively.

 Known Limitations
 =================

-* For ``transform_exclusive_scan``, ``transform_inclusive_scan`` algorithms, the result of the unary operation should be convertible to the type of the initial value if one is provided, otherwise it is convertible to the type of values in the processed data sequence: (``std::iterator_traits<IteratorType>::value_type``).
+* For ``transform_exclusive_scan``, ``transform_inclusive_scan`` algorithms, the result of the unary operation should be convertible to the type of the initial value if one is provided, otherwise it is convertible to the type of values in the processed data sequence: ``std::iterator_traits<IteratorType>::value_type``.
-* The definition of lambda functions used with parallel algorithms should not depend on preprocessor macros that makes it different for the host and the device.
-Otherwise, the behavior is undefined.
 * ``exclusive_scan`` and ``transform_exclusive_scan`` algorithms may provide wrong results with vector execution policies when building a program with GCC 10 and using -O0 option.
-* When used within DPC++ kernels or transferred to/from a device, a container class can only hold objects whose type meets DPC++ requirements for use in kernels and for data transfer, respectively.
 * The use of oneDPL together with the GNU C++ standard library (libstdc++) version 9 or 10 may lead to compilation errors (caused by oneTBB API changes).
   To overcome these issues, include oneDPL header files before the standard C++ header files,